Vinyl-Davyl/Vinyl-Davyl/README.md

 - 🔭 Working hard to Improve my Emotional Intelligence
 - 🌱 I’m currently Learning alot of things rn
 - 👯 Looking to Collaborate with other Devs and contribute more to OpenSource
-- 💬 Ask me about anything
+- 💬 Ask me about whatever
 - 📫 Is there a Gig?
 Or an Urgent deal?
 Hit me up through my mail, twitter or linkedin
 - 😄 Pronouns: He/Him
 - ⚡ Drive: Maybe, we are supposed to break, so that through the cracks our flowers can grow